 7.1 Wi-fi is included in your rent

 Heathfield provides high-quality connectivity throughout the building.
 Your room has a data point for a wired connection (a data cable is provided), and there is wi-fi throughout the building.
-The provider has undertaken to provide an overall 10Mb increase in bandwidth year by year.
+The provider has undertaken to increase bandwidth year by year.

 7.1.1 Getting online with Glide

-Please follow the instructions in the leaflet included in your Welcome pack.
-It contains information about the 24/7 Glide helpline and the password you will need to sign up, so keep it handy.
+Your Welcome pack includes a leaflet with information about getting online, and the password you need.
+It also has information about the 24/7 Glide helpline, so keep it handy.
 It generally works best if you set up your account on a laptop before accessing it via your phone.

 Each end user has their own account within the Glide system, so your personal information will be secure when you connect via wi-fi anywhere in the building.
-The package allows each user to connect up to 6 devices simultaneously.
+Glide allows each user to connect up to 6 devices simultaneously.

 7.3 Extras available

-On an individual basis, you can also purchase extra services from StudentCom.
+On an individual basis, you can also purchase extra services from Glide.
 These include

 • Sky TV channels